-Everything started with the famous song “Cockles and Mussels”, which was based on Molly Malone’s life, actually written by a Scottish composer called James Yorkston.
+Everything started with the famous song “Cockles and Mussels”, which was based on Molly Malone’s life.
+It was written by a Scottish composer named James Yorkston.
 The lyrics state that she was a young and pretty fishmonger who sold her yield from a cart in the streets of the city of Dublin.
 Then, after dying from a fever she went on to haunt the city.

 5-Oscar Wilde Statue

 Oscar Wilde statue was unveiled in 1997 and is part of a triplet of statues, there is one of his nude pregnant wife and the other of the Greek God Dionysus.
 His statue now stands on Merrion Square because Wilde used to live in No. 1 Merrion Square.
 For those who don’t know, he was an Irish author, poet, and playwright, who became very popular in the Victorian period for writing The Picture of Dorian Gray (1891), Lady Windermere’s Fan (1892) and The Importance of Being Earnest (1895).

 You can find the statue of Constance Markievics at Tara Street, opposite the fire station.
 Constance Markievicz was a famous Irish politician, revolutionary, nationalist and socialist, fought in the 1916 Easter Risings and the first woman to be elected for the British Parliament later.
 Erected in 1998, the statue displays her with her beloved dog Poppet.